grafana/beyla/docs/sources/network/_index.md

 ## Metric attributes

-Network metrics provides a single **OpenTelemetry** metric `beyla.network.flow.bytes`, a counter of Number of bytes observed between two network endpoints, with the following attributes:
+Network metrics provides a single **OpenTelemetry** metric `beyla.network.flow.bytes`, a counter of Number of bytes observed between two network endpoints, and can have the attributes in the following table.

+By default, only the following attributes are reported: `k8s.src.owner.name`, `k8s.src.namespace`, `k8s.dst.owner.name`, `k8s.dst.namespace`, and `k8s.cluster.name`.

 | Attribute name       | Description                                                                                                                                                                         |
 |----------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|